-I quit a job because I was bullied.
-I was unemployed for 9 months due to lasting effects of the bullying.
+I quit a job because it was a shit show that was threatening my mental health, and ended up with a substantial resume gap after that.
 One of my current jobs, the one in mental health, I think I’m going to leave off my resumé entirely.
 So there are holes, and in my experience, interviewers tend to be nosy buggers; they want those holes filled in, or the application goes straight in the recycle bin.

-Except neither bullying nor mental illness are “acceptable” excuses for resumé holes.
+Except nothing mental health-related is considered an acceptable excuse for resumé holes.
 So what, more lies that I’d have to pull out of my ass that is getting sorer by the minute?

 Interviews are anxiety-provoking for anyone.
 Anxiety isn’t a huge part of my depression, but, unsurprisingly, it’s amplified in high-stress situations, and my brain runs in circles but doesn’t move forward.
 So then it’s a matter of figuring out a pre-medicating strategy; enough Ativan and/or Seroquel to tone it down without turning me into a drooling zombie.

 There was one interview I did while I was depressed, and I don’t remember if it was something the interviews said or the way they said it that triggered me, and I started crying.
 I couldn’t stop, so I just got up and walked out.
 Not surprisingly I never heard from them again.